Protect your eyes and turn heads in 2026’s hottest sunglasses

 3. Bluetooth audio sunglasses

-Bose, Soundcore and Razer are among the many brands delving into the trend.
-You can find frames in their lines that are water-resistant and even some that have interchangeable frames, in case you wanted to change up your style.
+You can find frames in many brands’ lines that are water-resistant and even some that have interchangeable frames, in case you want to change up your style.

-Aviator frames seem to have their moment every season, even though some claim them to be an “infamous” or unfavorable style.
-But in 2024, expect to see different stylistic takes on the frames, from gold and yellow-tinted lenses to thick, dramatic rims.
+Aviator sunglasses seem to have their moment every season, even though some claim them to be an “infamous” or unfavorable style.
+But in 2026, expect to see different stylistic takes on the frames, from gold and yellow-tinted lenses to thick, dramatic rims.

 Want something a little more unique?
 Try half-moon frames (also called D-frames).
-These sunnies resemble aviators, but without the signature bar between each lens.
+They resemble aviator sunglasses, but without the signature bar between each lens.

 SEE RELATED: How should your Aviator sunglasses fit?